LexRiver/svelte-reorderable-list/README.md

 ### Flat Mode (Parent-Child References)

-For easier data management, you can also use a flat structure where hierarchy is defined by `parentKey` references:
+For easier data management, you can also use a flat structure where hierarchy is defined by `parentKey` references.
+If a node's `parentKey` does not match any existing `key`, the library logs a `console.error` and skips rendering that item:

 ```svelte
 <script>